Plea Bargaining in a California Criminal Case

 What is your case all about?
 Why are you being charged?
 Is there a version of events that the police don't have that you can give me about the case?
 Are there witnesses that we don't know about?
 Is there an investigation that can be done that can show another angle to the case?

-The police didn't do a full thorough investigation.
+The police should have done a full, thorough investigation.
 We're showing them there are other witnesses; there's additional information.
 This is not as bad as you think.
 There's a reason this happened, and the police haven't given it to you.
 The prosecutors, judge, we're giving it to you.

 Knowing Prosecutors in Local Los Angeles Court